Mr-Milk/SpatialTis/docs/source/api_index/config.rst

 CONFIG.MULTI_PROCESSING
 =========================

 To enable paralle processing globally in spatialtis.
-We used Ray to support this features, which is currently no available on Windows platform.
-But you can try WSL2.
-(This feature won't work if you run spatialtis on Windows)
+We used Ray to support this features, the support for windows platform is still in experimental stage, if something went wrong, you should turn it off.

 CONFIG.CPU_ALLOC